-- American Association for the Study of Liver Diseases, Infectious Diseases Society of America and International Antiviral Society-USA have included all current treatments in their guideline.33 - Old standards of therapy, including pegylated interferon alfa and ribavirin dual therapy and pegylated interferon alfa, ribavirin along with a protease inhibitor triple therapy are no longer recommended. - Current, first-line therapies recommended in the new guidelines include all-oral combination therapies, each of which generally has at least one polymerase inhibitor and one other direct-acting agent that acts via a different mechanism of action. - Each of the new HCV direct acting antivirals are recommended as part of a first-line regimen for at least one genotype and/or patient population.33 - Depending on genotype, previous treatment-experience and special populations, the recommended regimens and durations of treatment vary due to differences in efficacy provided by clinical trials. - o For genotype 1, four regimens with similar efficacy are recommended.
-Duration and addition of ribavirin depend on cirrhosis status and/or previous treatment failures. - S Daclatasvir 60 mg daily (QD) + sofosbuvir 400 mg QD ± ribavirin for 12 to 24 weeks - Ledipasvir/sofosbuvir 90/400 mg QD ± ribavirin for 12 to 24 weeks - Paritaprevir/ritonavir/ombitasvir 150/100/25 mg QD + dasabuvir 250 mg twice-daily (BID) ± ribavirin for 12 to 24 weeks - Sofosbuvir 400 mg QD + simeprevir 150 mg QD ± ribavirin for 12 to 24 weeks - For genotype 2, sofosbuvir 400 mg QD + ribavirin for 12 weeks (16 weeks with cirrhosis), regardless of previous treatment experience is recommended as first-line - § Daclatasvir 60 mg QD + sofosbuvir (4000 mg) for 12 weeks is recommended for genotype 2 patients who cannot tolerate ribavirin. - For genotype 3, first-line regimens recommended include: - S Daclatasvir (60 mg) and sofosbuvir (400 mg) ± ribavirin for 12 to 24 weeks - sofosbuvir 400 mg QD + ribavirin + weekly peginterferon for 12 weeks - For Genotype 4, three regimens are recommended, two of which are recommended independent of cirrhosis status and treatment experience and one of which is based on previous treatment failure. - Ledipasvir/sofosbuvir 90/400 mg QD for 12 weeks - Paritaprevir/ritonavir/ombitasvir 150/100/25 QD + ribavirin for 12 weeks
+- American Association for the Study of Liver Diseases, Infectious Diseases Society of America and International Antiviral Society-USA have included all current treatments in their guideline.41 - Old standards of therapy, including pegylated interferon alfa and ribavirin dual therapy and pegylated interferon alfa, ribavirin along with a protease inhibitor triple therapy are no longer recommended. - Current, first-line therapies recommended in the new guidelines include all-oral combination therapies, each of which generally has at least one polymerase inhibitor and one other direct-acting agent that acts via a different mechanism of action. - Each of the new HCV direct acting antivirals are recommended as part of a first-line regimen for at least one genotype and/or patient population.41 - Depending on genotype, previous treatment-experience and special populations, the recommended regimens and durations of treatment vary due to differences in efficacy provided by clinical trials. - For genotype 1, five regimens with similar efficacy are recommended.
+Duration and addition of ribavirin depend on cirrhosis status and/or previous treatment failures. - S Daclatasvir 60 mg daily (QD) + sofosbuvir 400 mg QD ± ribavirin for 12 to 24 weeks - Ledipasvir/sofosbuvir 90/400 mg QD ± ribavirin for 12 to 24 weeks - Paritaprevir/ritonavir/ombitasvir 150/100/25 mg QD + dasabuvir 250 mg twice-daily (BID) ± ribavirin for 12 to 24 weeks - Sofosbuvir 400 mg QD + simeprevir 150 mg QD for 12 weeks - S Elbasvir/grazoprevir 50/100 mg QD 12.5/75/50 mg ± ribavirin for 12 to 16 weeks For genotype 2: - sofosbuvir 400 mg QD + ribavirin for 12 weeks (16 to 24 weeks with cirrhosis) - Daclatasvir 60 mg QD + sofosbuvir (4000 mg) for 12 weeks - For genotype 3:

+- S Daclatasvir (60 mg) and sofosbuvir (400 mg) ± ribavirin for 12 weeks - § sofosbuvir 400 mg QD + ribavirin + weekly peginterferon for 12 weeks - For Genotype 4: - Ledipasvir/sofosbuvir 90/400 mg QD ± ribavirin for 12 weeks to 24 weeks - S Paritaprevir/ritonavir/ombitasvir 150/100/25 QD + ribavirin for 12 weeks - S Elbasvir/grazoprevir 50/100 mg QD 12.5/75/50 mg ± ribavirin for 12 to 16 weeks - Genotype 5 and 6: - Ledipasvir/sofosbuvir 90/400 mg QD for 12 weeks
-- Sofosbuvir 400 mg QD + ribavirin for 24 weeks (treatment-naïve) or sofosbuvir 400 mg QD + weight-based ribavirin for 24 weeks (previous treatment failure; may use for 12 weeks if pegylated interferon alfa added). - In patients that fail a sofosbuvir, daclatasvir, ledipasvir/sofosbuvir, or paritaprevir/ritonavir/ombitasvir plus dasabuvir, it is recommended to defer therapy if they have minimal liver disease; guidelines do not offer a specific regimen for recipients with extensive liver disease, but recommend resistance-testing.
-They recommend treatment for at least 24 weeks use of ribavirin if not contraindicated.

-Other Key Facts:

-- o There are also disparities between the FDA-approved indications and first-line recommendations according to the AASLD-IDSA guidelines.
-1-7,33 - Prior to initiating therapy with simeprevir in combination with peginterferon and ribavirin, patients with HCV genotype 1a should be screened for the presence of NS3 Q80K polymorphism.2 - Screening for NS3 Q80K polymorphism is not necessary when used in combination with sofosbuvir that is associated with substantially reduced drug efficacy; alternative therapy should be considered if this polymorphism is present.2 - When prescribing ombitasvir/paritaprevir/ritonavir (Technivie®) or ombitasvir/paritaprevir/ritonavir/dasabuvir (Viekira Pak®), screening for drugs that should not - be coadministered is recommended due to many, often severe, drug interactions.5 Lack of data on the use of Technivie[®] or Viekira Pak[®] with or without ribavirin in cirrhotic patients with HCV genotype 4 infection.^{5,6} - Technivie® is contraindicated in moderate or severe hepatic impairment (Child-Pugh class B or C).6 - Dose of daclatasvir must be adjusted when given with strong CYP3A inhibitors (30 mg QD) and moderate CYP3A inducers (90 mg QD). - Two 30 mg tablets or one 30 mg and one 60 mg tablet must be used to make a 90 ma dose.
+- In patients that fail a sofosbuvir, daclatasvir, ledipasvir/sofosbuvir, or paritaprevir/ritonavir/ombitasvir plus dasabuvir, it is recommended to defer therapy if they have minimal liver disease; guidelines do not offer a specific regimen for recipients with extensive liver disease, but recommend resistance-testing.
+They recommend treatment for at least 24 weeks with ribavirin, if not contraindicated.4 - Other Key Facts: - There are also disparities between the FDA-approved indications and first-line recommendations according to the AASLD-IDSA guidelines.^{1-7,33} - Prior to initiating therapy with simeprevir (in combination with sofosbuvir) in cirrhotic patients with genotype 1a, they should be screened for the presence of NS3 Q80K polymorphism.
+Alternative therapy should be considered if this polymorphism is present.2 - When prescribing ombitasvir/paritaprevir/ritonavir (Technivie[®]) or ombitasvir/paritaprevir/ritonavir/dasabuvir (Viekira Pak[®]), screening for drugs that should not be coadministered is recommended due to many, often severe, drug interactions.^{5,6} - Dose of daclatasvir must be adjusted when given with strong CYP3A inhibitors (30 mg QD) and moderate CYP3A inducers (90 mg QD).1 - Testing for NS5A-associated resistance is recommended prior to treatment with elbasvir/grazoprevir for several patient populations with genotype 1.
+Treatment length must be extended if the patient has resistance to elbasvir.4